 Serving undergraduates, graduate students, and alumni, Career Services wants students and alumni to learn about themselves, what kinds of opportunities exist for them, and how to take the next steps in their individual career planning process.
 By providing a number of resources and services, including individual career counseling, internship guidance, opportunities to connect with employers, online career planning resources, and assistance with the development and implementation of job search strategies, students and alumni are able to work towards successfully achieving their career development goals.

 - How can you promote your opportunities to our students and alumni?
-Establish an eHire (Emerson Hire) account to post your internship and part-time or full-time openings.& Our eHire job/internship board is available to undergraduates, graduate students, and alumni on a 24/7 basis.
+Establish a LionHire account to post your internship and part-time or full-time openings.
+Our LionHire job/internship board is available to undergraduates, graduate students, and alumni on a 24/7 basis.

 - Interested in connecting in person with our talented students?
 Conduct an on-campus information session in the Career Services Conference Room in the fall or spring to promote your internship openings to targeted groups of students.